 As the distance isn’t too long, runners don’t have to commit to a crazy strict diet or training schedule to complete a race within a certain time.

-The key is to start slowly and aim to run 10 minutes at a time without stopping.
+When training for a 5k, the key is to start slowly and aim to run 10 minutes at a time without stopping.

 It doesn’t matter the speed it takes to run 10 minutes, because you will eventually gain more speed and stamina through training.